 Over the following years, Alex worked under a number of other legendary composers, contributing to six of Danny Elfman’s film scores, collaborating with Mad Men composer David Carbonara on the Lifetime original mini-series The Secret Life of Marilyn Monroe, and working as part of Tom Holkenborg's (aka Junkie XL's) team, concluding with 2019’s recent release Alita: Battle Angel.
 Along the way, he worked on a number of independent films and network TV shows as an additional music composer, music editor, orchestrator, and music supervisor; and developed a reputation as a session guitarist/bassist and music technology/composer-oriented studio design consultant.

-Most recently, Alex composed the score to Jump Force (PS4, Xbox One, Windows) alongside a strong roster of composers, including Chad Seiter; Sparta (Windows), a collaboration with Inon Zur; and is a part of the Sony Interactive Entertainment internal music team.
+Most recently, Alex contributed music to Jump Force (PS4, Xbox One, Windows) alongside a strong roster of composers; Sparta (Windows), a collaboration with Inon Zur; and is a music editor and Wwise music implementer with the Sony Interactive Entertainment internal music team.